eishon/flutter-reels/SETUP.md

-# Flutter Reels - Setup & Build Guide
+# Flutter Reels - Development Setup Guide

+**👨‍💻 For Contributors & Developers Only**

+This guide is for developers who want to contribute to Flutter Reels or build the project from source.

+**If you just want to use Flutter Reels in your app**, see [ADD_TO_APP_GUIDE.md](./ADD_TO_APP_GUIDE.md) instead.

+---

-This document captures all the setup requirements, build fixes, and artifacts needed to successfully build this project.
+This document captures all the setup requirements, build fixes, and artifacts needed to successfully build this project from source.

 ---